NOT MAGICAL a

 That's about where I stopped, but that's just the beginning - there's other related topics like DNS resolution, spam filtering, protocols like POP and IMAP and SMTP, HTTPS and SSL (which thankfully was one-click for my site), and so on.
 Thankfully I shouldn't have to care since my services abstract those away.
 Maybe POP/IMAP for email forwarding, if I feel like it.
 I envy the older programmers who grew up with the technology.
 It's as if they started at technology bedrock and naturally floated along time to the surface.
 I was born at the surface, trying to balance between drilling down for understanding and still getting work done at the top levels of abstraction.
 It's tough.

-- Managing tradeoffs - some give-and-take between convenience, flexibility, power, and money.
+Managing tradeoffs - some give-and-take between convenience,

 For example: basic Gmail is convenient and takes little time to understand and use, but having the flexibility of a custom domain takes time and money to set up.